Sexual Disorders

 Menopause

 Physical and hormonal changes through the stages of menopause influence a woman’s emotional and physical wellbeing.
-Often, a combination of gynaecological, psychological, and psychiatric care can ease emotional and physical symptoms and prevent medical complications, or sexual disorders.
+Often, a combination of gynaecological, psychological, and psychiatric care can ease emotional and physical symptoms and prevent medical complications or sexual disorders.

 Female Sexuality Issues

 Sexual intimacy should never be painful or not enjoyable.
-However, several sexual disorders can affect the female sexuality:
+However, several sexual disorders can affect female sexuality:

 Sexual arousal disorder.
 Your desire for sex might be intact, but you have difficulty with arousal or are unable to become aroused or maintain arousal during sexual activity.